Are your female hormones sabotaging your weight loss?

 Calorie balance is the most critical factor in losing weight.
 Calorie balance is the number of calories you consume daily (food and drink) compared to the number of calories you burn.
 If this amount is less than that which you burn, you are in a calorie deficit: the key component for weight loss.
 Fat loss is generally a more protracted process for women compared to men, but as with any long-term goal, consistency and adherence will always be at the core.

 Now, I’m not saying that hormones are irrelevant to fat loss as they can have a massive impact.
 Factors such as body weight, diet, stress levels, and exposure to environmental toxins can all have an effect on hormone levels in the body.
 When a hormonal imbalance occurs, losing weight may seem impossible.
 The main offenders for women include the sex hormones (oestrogen and progesterone), cortisol, and thyroid hormones.
-A Medichecks Female Hormone Check provides a thorough hormone MOT to tell you if your hormones are typical for your age, or whether an imbalance could be affecting your health.
+A Medichecks Female Hormone Blood Test provides a thorough hormone MOT to tell you if your hormones are typical for your age, or whether an imbalance could be affecting your health.

 In this article, I’m going to explain how these hormones are potentially sabotaging your weight loss efforts, and how to overcome them to increase your chances of dieting success!